gerardoAB111/Human-Resources-Case-Study/README.md

 # Human Resources Case Study

 This repository contains my **Human Resources case study project**, built to strengthen my data analytics portfolio.
 The dataset, originally published on Kaggle by Richard Huebner, includes detailed employee records such as demographics, job roles, compensation, performance, and termination history.

-In this project, I analyzed the dataset to uncover meaningful patterns in **employee performance, retention, turnover, and pay equity**, aiming to generate insights that could inform HR decision-making and strategy.
+In this project, I analyzed the dataset to uncover meaningful patterns in employee performance, retention, turnover, and pay equity, aiming to generate insights that could inform HR decision-making and strategy.

 ---

 ## 🎯 Business Task